AI MarketingCommunity GrowthSMMAMarketing RolesAgentic AI

 What These Roles Actually Do (And What's Hard About Them)

-If you've ever hired a community manager, you know the job description sounds simple: monitor communities, find relevant conversations, engage authentically, report on performance.
+If you've ever hired a community manager, the job description sounds simple: monitor communities, find relevant conversations, engage authentically, report on performance.

 The reality is hours of this:

-Opening 12 tabs across Reddit, LinkedIn, and X every morning
+Opening a dozen tabs across Reddit, LinkedIn, and X every morning

 Scrolling through content that's 90% irrelevant to find the 10% worth engaging